martinsumner/riak_kv/docs/OtherAPI.md

-# Riak KV - The Other APIs
+# Riak KV - Other APIs

 The majority of work within Riak KV can be done using the [Object API](/ObjectAPI.md), and the [Query API](/QueryAPI.md).
 There are though additional APIs, with specific purposes: